mattbierner/voxelizeAR-support/README.md

 > 🎵 **Note**: Drag to rotate the voxel grid.
 This lets you line up the voxel grid with real world objects.

-During placement, you can also adjust the size of the voxels using the voxel size slider.
+During grid placement, you can also adjust the size of the voxels using the voxel size slider.
 Smaller voxels capture more detail, while larger ones offer more chunky visuals.

 You can always return to placement mode to see which surfaces can be voxelized.
-However if you with to rotate the voxel grid or change voxel sizes, you must reset the grid, which clears all existing voxels.
+However if you wish to rotate the voxel grid or change voxel sizes, you must reset the grid and clear all existing voxels.

 ## Voxelization